cnb0/learning-k8s/k8s.io/01-k8s.getting-started/notes.md

         - local machine
         - cloud
         - on-prem datacenter
-        - choose a managed Kubernetes cluster.
+        - choose a managed Kubernetes cluster

 - You can also create custom solutions across a wide range of cloud providers, or bare metal environments.
 - you can create a Kubernetes cluster in learning and production environments.